nuxt/awesome/README.md

 - [nuxt-canvas-sketch](https://github.com/LuXDAmore/generative-art) - A porting of [canvas-sketch](https://github.com/mattdesl/canvas-sketch) to make generative art (or threejs art) with nuxt.
 - [xhr-cache](https://github.com/gaetansenn/xhr-cache) - Cache api resources and serve it as static resource with Nuxt.js.
 - [nuxt-precompress](https://github.com/frenchrabbit/nuxt-precompress) - Nuxt module for compressing gzip and brotli at buildtime and serving supported encoding in runtime.
+- [nuxtjs-ghost](https://github.com/ditschedev/nuxtjs-ghost) - Easy to use wrapper for Ghost's Content API.

 ### Tools